facebook/stylex/packages/shared/README.md

 # @stylexjs/shared

-This package contains most of the core JavaScript logic for stylex.
+This package contains most of the core JavaScript logic for StyleX.

 It exports two primary functions `create` and `keyframes`.